CMB2/CMB2-Snippet-Library/options-and-settings-pages/README.md

 Obviously replace all instances of `myprefix` with a unique project-specific prefix.

-[Check these instructions out](https://github.com/WebDevStudios/CMB2/issues/130#issuecomment-68160722) if you're looking to modify the form output of the `cmb2_metabox_form` function.
+[Check these snippets out](https://github.com/WebDevStudios/CMB2-Snippet-Library/tree/master/helper-functions) if you're looking to modify the form output of the `cmb2_metabox_form` function.